 One of these principles is to do the minimum amount of training, which is not paradoxical as it may seem.
 What he means is: you should do the minimum amount needed to achieve the goal.
 If you don’t reach the goal, you can always do more.

 Let’s look at some examples.
 Steve Jones has broken the world marathon record in a time of 2.08.05 and later 2.07.13 marathon while only running about 80 miles a week.

-European runners haven’t been able to improve much on this time, even though some runners may go to 150 miles a week or more.
+European runners haven’t been able to improve much on this time, even though some runners may write my essay for me go to 150 miles a week or more.

 When looking at a 5,000 and 10,000m distances when I went and broke the European record for 3 miles, the average mileage I had for the 10 weeks before the race was 28 miles a week, which include warm-ups and races.

 Training was hard, but was not one that took much time.
 The session were things like 15 x 400m with a 50-second recovery, or 2 x 2,000m fast.